 The inverter is the “brain” of your solar system.
 It’s job is to flip the DC current made by the panels to the AC current you need in your house.
 It also reports to the monitoring how your system is doing.
 Inverters come in two types.
 Each variety has pros and cons.

 Micro Inverters: Each panels is equipped with its own small inverter.
 The current is flipped right at the panel so only low voltage AC current is traveling across your roof and walls.
 This type of inverter has the highest conversion efficiency because the electricity travels the least distance before being converted to AC.
 Because each panel has its own inverter, each panel can perform to maximum output no matter what the rest of the panels are doing.
-If there is a failure, it means that only one panel goes offline.
-It also means you can easily expand the system.
-This is type we favor and the reason is pretty simple.
+If there is a failure or shade on your system, it means that only those panels that have an issue or are in the shade are impacted.
+It also means you can easily expand the system without worrying about string sizing limits or having to add another central inverter.
+This is the type of inverter Rabo installs exclusively.
+The reason for that is pretty simple.
 They install quickly and they last a long time without problems.
+Central inverters last 12-15 years on average.
+Microinverter lifespan is 25 years.
 In over 21,000 micro inverters we’ve installed in the last 5 years, we’ve only had 59 need replacing.
 That’s a 0.2% failure rate.
 As a company, we like things that work reliably for a long time without us sending a truck out to make repairs.
-When you’ve been around for 21 years, you know that servicing an existing job is not the best use of your employee’s time.
-Lifespan is 20-25 years.
+When you’ve been around for over 20 years, you know that servicing an existing job is not the best use of your employee’s time.
+As a customer, we think you might also a trouble-free clean energy solution.

-We have selected LG Neon2 panels for two reasons:
+We have selected LG Neon2 panels for three reasons:

-- #1 LG is a very established company with a huge variety of precision manufactured products – washers, TVs, refrigerators, etc. Solar is not their only product and a dip in the solar market or a change in incentives will not cause them to go out of business.
+- #1 LG is a very established company with a huge variety of precision manufactured products – dishwashers, TVs, phones, refrigerators, etc. Unlike companies that just make solar panels, their future is not dependent on just solar.
+A dip in the solar market or a change in solar incentives will not cause them to go out of business.

 - #2 Due to that manufacturing expertise, LG offers one of the highest efficiency panels with the lowest degradation rate in the industry.